 If the publisher you wish to use is not featured on this list, you may still be able to achieve Gold Open Access for your publication.

-Funding is available for publications in fully Open Access journals (Gold Open Access), subject to budget constraints.
+For UKRI-funded researchers, funding is available for publications in fully Open Access journals (Gold Open Access), subject to budget constraints.
 A condition of funding is that the journal is listed in the Directory of Open Access Journals.
 Apply for funding in advance of submission to fully Open Access journals in order to guarantee that the APC will be funded.
 Funding for publications in some subscription (hybrid) journals may also be available.
 See the 'Paying for OA' section for more details.

 First steps: A quick way to check if your journal is covered by a publisher agreement is to use our SciFree journal search tool as shown below.
 This should tell you if the journal is in a deal or whether you need to apply for funding from the Open Access team University of Reading.